YaleSpinup/cost-api/README.md

 ### Get cloudwatch metrics widgets URL from S3 for an instance ID

-This will get the passed metric for the passed instance ID in a `image/png` graph for the past 1 day, cache it in S3 and return the URL.
+This will get the passed metric for the passed instance ID in a `image/png` graph for the past 1 day by default, cache it in S3 and return the URL.
 URLs are cached in the API for 5 minutes, the images should be purged from the S3 cache on a schedule.
+It's also possible to pass the start time, end time and period (in seconds).
+Query parameters must follow the [CloudWatch Metric Widget Structure](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/CloudWatch-Metric-Widget-Structure.html).

 #### Request

 GET /v1/cost/{account}/instances/{id}/metrics/{metric}
+GET /v1/cost/{account}/instances/{id}/metrics/{metric}?start={StartTime}&end={EndTime}&period={Period}

 #### Response